BestReviews is reader-supported and may earn an affiliate commission. Details

 The leash is almost too efficient and may create tightness around the harness when pulled abruptly.

 Vest and leash combo with comfortable, adjustable neck and chest straps.
-Uses hook-and-loop closure instead of plastic buckles for durable, comfortable wear.
-Made with combination of padding and mesh to strike the balance between softness and breathability.
+Durable hook-and-loop closure.
+Soft, breathable padding.
 Comes in a variety of colors and sizes.

 While not every cat relishes the idea of walking on a leash, many cat owners are surprised by how much their cats enjoy exploring the great outdoors or neighborhood with the security of a leash and the comfort of their human’s companionship.